 Compliance tests for all employees, including Group employees in Japan

 Internal Reporting System

 In accordance with the circumstances in each region of operation, the DENSO Group has set up internal reporting systems at its regional headquarters and each business site.
-These systems allow employees to report their concerns and receive consultation on matters related to legal and regulatory violations (including potential cartel activities, embezzlement, theft, bribery, conflicts of interest, and other acts of corruption as well as sexual harassment, abuse of power, and other forms of harassment) via email, telephone, written correspondence, or face-to-face interaction.
+These systems allow employees to report their concerns and receive consultation on matters related to legal and regulatory violations (including potential cartel activities, embezzlement, theft, bribery, conflicts of interest, and other acts of corruption as well as sexual harassment, abuse of power and other forms of harassment, and discrimination and other issues related to human rights) via email, telephone, written correspondence, or face-to-face interaction.